nikolay-borzov/rainmeter-monochrome/README.md

   See `Network` section in `Config.inc`

-  - `NetMaxDownloadMbits` and `NetMaxUploadMbits` - Maximum download/upload speed of your network.
+  - `NetworkMaxDownloadMbits` and `NetworkMaxUploadMbits` - Maximum download/upload speed of your network.
 Use http://speedtest.net to get these values
-  - `NetInterface` - Network interface name.
+  - `NetworkInterface` - Network interface name.
 Set if default value doesn't match your network adapter
+  - `NetworkBorderTop`, `NetworkBorderRight`, `NetworkBorderBottom` and `NetworkBorderLeft` - Toggles skin border visibility
 </details>

 ### I/O